 1-2 inches is not the end of the world as many older homes do have this issue to a certain extent, and I wouldn’t be worried about them falling down.

-However, if it’s 3” or more, you definitely need a home inspection to confirm what you’re seeing and to determine the significance of the damage.
+However, if it’s 3” or more, you definitely need a home inspection (this is one item in our home inspection checklist) to confirm what you’re seeing and to determine the significance of the damage.
 This issue is also going to require you find a contractor to provide you with quote.
 The fix will almost definitely involve digging up the basement, and it won’t be cheap.

 I’m not talking about the difference between 2 flooring surfaces that are different heights and where they butt together.
 I’m talking about the floor as a whole being uneven.
 Meaning one side is higher or lower than the other.
 This is one of the key things to avoid when buying a house.